Chris Proctor’s Ancient History:

 - He attended the Walnut Valley Festival in 1980 and 1981, competing in the Fingerstyle Competition in both years, then returned to win the competition in 1982, playing a selection of original pieces which wowed the judges and which led him to be invited to perform and judge at the festival the following year.

-- In January of that same year, 1983, he release his first recording, Runoff, On Kicking Mule Records of Alderpoint, CA, and began touring nationally.
-That event more or less brings us up to the rest of the story, contained on other pages herein, particularly the resume page.
+- In January of 1983, he released his first recording, Runoff, on California’s prestigious Kicking Mule Records, and began touring nationally.
+That event more or less brings us up to the rest of the story, contained on other pages herein, particularly the Resume page.

-- Personal update- Chris lives in Salt Lake City with his lovely wife Tomi, and enjoys backcountry skiing, flyfishing, backpacking, hiking, river-running and other wacky physically-challenging outdoor adventures.
-He has too many Taylor guitars, and looks forward to playing every one of them.
+- Personal update- Chris lives in Salt Lake City with his lovely wife Tomi, and enjoys backcountry skiing, fly fishing, backpacking, hiking, river-running and numerous other outdoor activities.
+He owns lots of Taylor guitars, and looks forward to playing every one of them.